wso2/choreo-samples/xml-to-json-conversion/readme.md

-Use template (XML to JSON Conversion) to convert an XML request to JSON.
+# XML to JSON Conversion
 ## Use case
 When the service is invoked with XML data, it returns data in JSON format.
-This template can be used to convert provided XML request to JSON response.
+This sample can be used to convert provided XML request to JSON response.

-## Prerequisites
-* Pull the template from central
-`bal new -t choreo/xml_to_json_conversion <newProjectName>`

-## Run the template
+## Run the sample
-Run the Ballerina project created by the service template by executing `bal run` from the root.
+Run the Ballerina project created by the service sample by executing `bal run` from the root.

 Once successfully executed, Listener will be started at port 8090.
 Then you need to invoke the service using the following curl command.
 ```